-Some parts of the dialog, the User Name, Organization, and License Text fields, may be filled in.
-Unless you hear otherwise from your network administrator or supervisor, there is generally no need to be particular about how you fill out the first two fields.
+Some parts of the dialog, the User Name, Organization, and License Text fields, may already be filled in for you.
+Unless you hear otherwise from your network administrator or supervisor, simply fill in the User Name and Organization fields as you think best.

-If you wish to enter (or correct) the User Name, type your name when the dialog first appears, then type the Tab key to move on; if you do not want to enter (or correct) the User name, just type the Tab key.
+If you wish to enter (or correct) the User Name, type your name when the dialog first appears, then type the Tab key to move to the next field.
+Otherwise, just type the Tab key.

-Now, if you wish to enter (or correct) the Organization, type your company name and Tab to move on.
-If you do not want to enter (or correct) the Organization, then just type Tab.
-This datum is very often left blank.
+Now, if you wish to enter or correct the Organization entry, type your company name and Tab to move on.
+(Organization is often left blank.)

-At this point, you'll have reached the critical part of the dialog.
-Into this third field, you must enter your License Text.
-If you are updating to 12.2 from an earlier installation, then your License Text will usually be displayed already.
-If this is a new installation, then you should find your License Text, in both print and braille, on card stock in the original shipping carton.
+The License Text is the critical field of this dialog.
+If you are updating from an earlier installation, your License Text will usually be displayed.
+If this is a new installation from a CD, then you should find your License Text, in both print and braille, on card stock in the original shipping carton.
 Be sure to enter the License Text exactly as it appears on the card, paying attention to spaces and capital letters.

-License Text will usually look something like one of the following samples:
+License Text usually looks like one of the following samples:

 Single-user license G1234-12345678

-If you have any difficulty locating your License Text, then please contact your dealer or Duxbury Systems.
+If you have any difficulty locating your License Text, please contact your dealer or Duxbury Systems.

-Leave the License Text field blank if you are installing a demonstration version of DBT.
-You'll be given the chance to supply your license text after DBT is installed and running, should you decide that you wish to purchase a license.
+You may leave the License Text field blank if you are installing a demonstration version of DBT.
+You'll be given the chance to supply your license text later, should you decide that you wish to purchase a license.

-When you have completed the license text, or decided to omit it, click the Next button, or type Alt+N or Enter, to continue.
+When done, click the Next button, or type Alt+N or Enter, to continue.

 Just click Next, or type Alt+N or Enter to continue.
-Changing anything in this dialog before clicking Next would start you along toward a Custom Installation.
+Changing anything in this dialog before clicking Next starts you along toward a Custom Installation.
 We do not recommend that for most users.

-The next screen simply shows you the answers that you have chosen so far:
+The next screen shows you the answers that you have chosen so far:

-This is your chance to stop and review the information you have given to the installer so far.
-If you want to make a change to the information on any of the earlier screens, click the Back button, or type Alt+B to return to the previous screen.
-That screen, in turn, will have a Back button for you to press (or type Alt+B), and so forth through to the first screen of the installer.
-Once you have made any corrections, use the Next button, or type Alt+N, within each dialog, until you have returned to this one.
+This is your chance to review the information you have given to the installer.
+If you want to make a change to any of your choices, click the Back button, or type Alt+B to return to the previous screen.
+That screen, in turn, will have a Back button, and so forth through to the first screen of the installer.
+Once you have made your corrections, use the Next button, or type Alt+N, in each dialog, until you have returned to this one.

-Usually, however, there is no point in using that Back button.
+Usually, though, there is no need to use that Back button.
 Just click the Install button, or type Alt+I or Enter, to let the installer go about its work.
-As the installer proceeds, you'll see a screen like this:
+You will see a screen like this:

-Even now, you can cancel the installation, though this takes longer than it would have before, because cancelling now will leave the installer with some clean-up tasks (which it handles automatically) in order to leave your computer unmodified.
+Even now, you can cancel the installation, though this will take longer than it would have before, because canceling now leaves the installer with (automatic) clean-up tasks to do in order to leave your computer unmodified.

 The status bar will reset itself several times and progress again from the left to the right.
-This can be modestly frustrating, but it is perfectly normal for this kind of program installation.
+This is perfectly normal for a Windows program installation.

-When the installer has finished installing DBT and configuring your system, you'll see one final screen, like this one:
+When the installer has finished installing DBT, you'll see one final screen: